Baohole/WeChat/Readme.md

 { Development in Progress }

 > [!NOTE]
-> This project uses the frontend from TwinkConnect.
+> This project uses the frontend from WeChat - React Js Chat App.
 It includes a set of ready-made UI components and a clean, modern design, which makes building the user interface faster and easier.
-The TwinkConnect frontend is flexible and easy to customize, so it can be adjusted to fit the project’s specific needs.
+The WeChat - React Js Chat App frontend is flexible and easy to customize, so it can be adjusted to fit the project’s specific needs.

 ## ✅ Site Status